MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 To determine an optimal policy allocation, you can choose between three methods:

 - **Policy Tree**: This method bases on a tree-search algorithm, designed to construct an optimal policy tree.
-- **Blackbox Rule**: This method conducts Black Box allocations obtained by using the policy scores in a direct manner.
+- **Best Policy Score**: This method conducts allocations by directly using the policy scores.
-- **Best Score**: This method is experimental; soon to be discussed further.
+- **Best Policy Score Classifier**: This method is experimental; soon to be discussed further.

 Policy allocation algorithms
 ============================